 Pennsylvania Parents and Caregivers Resources Network - Supports parents' and caregivers' efforts to help their children and adult family members with developmental disabilities.

-Allegheny County Office of Mental Retardation/Developmental Disabilities - Provides coordinated mental retardation services through a number of contracted agencies.
+Allegheny County Office of Developmental Supports - Provides service coordination services through a number of contracted agencies.

 Pennsylvania Developmental Disabilities Council - Seeks new ways to ensure that services and supports for people with disabilities draw on the resources of the whole community, and not simply upon segregated government-sponsored programs.

-Pennsylvania Office of Mental Retardation - supports a comprehensive array of services and supports for people with mental retardation.
+Pennsylvania Department of Human Resources Aging & Disabilities - supports a comprehensive array of services and supports for people with intellectual disabilities.

 Pennsylvania Office of Vocational Rehabilitation - Provides services to help persons with disabilities prepare for, start, and maintain employment.